davidhalter/jedi/README.rst

 - simple/usual ``sys.path`` modifications
 - ``isinstance`` checks for if/while/assert
 - virtualenv support
+- infer function arguments with sphinx (and other) docstrings

 However, it does not yet support (and probably will in future versions, because they are on my todo list):